kanyon-k8s/kanyon/README.md

 ### How to install
 Kanyon is packaged as a .Net Core global tool to make it easy to install.
 Simply run
 ```
-dotnet tool install --global kapitan
+dotnet tool install --global kanyon
 ```

 This will install the latest version from NuGet and add it into your path.

 ### How to generate manifests
-Kapitan writes the YAML directly to stdout to make it easy to pipe the output to file or to kubectl.
+Kanyon writes the YAML directly to stdout to make it easy to pipe the output to file or to kubectl.
 To generate a manifest, simply run
 ```
-kapitan -f your-manifest-filename.csx
+kanyon -f your-manifest-filename.csx
 ```
 and the manifest will be emitted to the console.
 To apply this manifest directly, you can run
 ```
-kapitan -f your-manifest-filename.csx | kubectl apply -f -
+kanyon -f your-manifest-filename.csx | kubectl apply -f -
 ```

 Configuration values can also be provided over the command line.
 Values must be provided using the `key=value` format.
 To pass a BuildNumber variable into a Kanyon manifest, you can run
 ```
-kapitan -f your-manifest-filename.csx -c BuildNumber=2.0.0
+kanyon -f your-manifest-filename.csx -c BuildNumber=2.0.0
 ```

 ## Background